t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 Amplification factors can be significantly worse when combined with observe {{RFC7641}}.
 As a single request can result in responses from multiple servers, the amplification factors can be very large.

 As the group request is sent over multicast or broadcast the request has to be sent by a node on the local network.
 An attacker on a local network (e.g., a compromised node) might use local CoAP servers to attack targets on the Internet or on the local network.
 The servers might also be accessible through a gateway (GW) that transforms unicast requests into multicast request.
-In such architechtures, amplification attacks using group requests might be possible to launch from the Internet.
+In such architectures, amplification attacks using group requests might be possible to launch from the Internet.

 An amplification attack using a group request is illustrated in
 {{ampmulti_m}}.
-A single unicast request results is tranformed into a multicast group request by the gateway and results in m responses from m different servers.
+A single unicast request results is transformed into a multicast group request by the gateway and results in m responses from m different servers.
 If each response is c times larger than the request, the amplification factor is c {{{⋅}}} m.
 Note that the servers usually do not know